Hi! I’m Cindy Rainne!

 Cindy’s brave story of enlightenment and empowerment begins in 7th grade when she was bullied mercilessly by other kids.
 Back then is when she first slipped her mask on.
 Smiling through the pain got her as far as adulthood until she couldn’t ignore the wounded child inside anymore.
 Throughout her life, Cindy found escape in music.
 First through singing three-part harmony in church choir, and later when she performed in the middle school talent show and earned plaudits from her classmates.

-In 2012, Cindy began writing what was to become Unmasked.
+In 2012, Cindy began writing what was to become The Mask.
 “The EP became about peeling everything inside that I repressed, and addressing what’s underneath,” she confides.

 The leadoff single, “Irresistible Me,” is an invigorating positive-imaging R&B anthem.
 Here, Cindy sings with sophisticated jazz vocal phrasing and heaps of I-don’t-need-your-approval-anymore sass.
 The lush “Unconditionally” smolders with the struggle of unconditional love in the context of a toxic relationship.
 “The Mask” is a stunning slow burner with 1950s style chord changes.
 “That song is about the facade we put on in an attempt to protect ourselves from the world.
 It’s so draining!
 Sometimes we just need a good cry and a warm hug,” Cindy says.
 Other highlights include the bubbly Motown throwback “Hell No!” and the sweetly longing ballad “Where It Ends.”